 MUS 251B Flute Choir (0.5) Provides suitable repertoire for study and performance for the particular ensemble.
-Provides the vehicles for the successful study and performance of that repertoire.
-Supplies sufficient performing opportunities whether departmental, collegewide or in the community.
-Illustrates varied teaching techniques for that particular type of ensemble.
-Prerequisite: Audition required or Permission of Instructor; contact Music department for details.
+Provides the vehicles for

 MUS 251C String Ensemble (0.5) Provides suitable repertoire for study and performance for the particular ensemble.
 Provides the vehicles for the successful study and performance of that repertoire.
 Supplies sufficient performing opportunities whether departmental, college-wide or in the community.
 Illustrates varied teaching techniques for that particular type of ensemble.
 Prerequisite: Audition required or Permission of Instructor; contact Music department for details.